 Two other bills filed in Austin this session would go even further than King’s in gutting local regulatory power: One would prevent any city or county in Texas from banning fracking, and another would effectively kill home rule authority (a city’s ability to pass laws to govern itself) so that cities cannot pass local ordinances.

 State lawmakers and the oil and gas industry isn’t just responding to the blow delivered to fracking interests in Texas, but also hoping to beat back frack bans nationally.
-Bans on hydraulic fracturing passed in local municipalities across the nation during midterms elections.
-Those bans, and in particular, Denton’s ban – have created a backlash from the oil and gas industry and conservative statehouses in the United States.
+Fracking bans passed in local municipalities across the nation during midterms elections.
+Those bans, and in particular, Denton’s ban — have created a backlash from the oil and gas industry and conservative statehouses in the United States.

 “The reason all these [preemption] bills are being filed is [state legislators are] in a state of shock, because the people of Denton conducted an electoral revolution and passed this [fracking ban], and now they are reeling from it,” Burnam said.